krzyszsz/ApproximateOptimization/README.md

+# This is still work in progress!
+Please do not use at the moment. #

 # Approximate Optimization / Generic Problem Solver
 This optimizer / solver can find solutions for problems where you can express the solution as an array of numbers and you can provide a function that tells the solver how good any particular array of numbers is.
 It rarely finds accurate solutions but for many problems they are "accurate enough".